Professor Christopher Charles Holland Cook, BSc MB BS MD MA PhD FRCPsych

 I came to Durham in 2003, initially as a College chaplain, but also in order to continue my academic work in applied theology in the University.
 I enjoy working with students here and think it an enormous privilege to live and work in this beautiful and spiritual place.
 There are few better places to read a theological text than in one of Durham’s many coffee shops!

 I am Director of the Project for Spirituality, Theology & Health.
-This project is collaborative between the Department of Theology & Religion and the School for Medicine & Health.
+This project is collaborative between the Department of Theology & Religion and the School for Medicine, Pharmacy & Health.
 It has collaborative links with health service delivery and spiritual/pastoral care.
 In support of this, I am an honorary consultant psychiatrist with Tees, Esk & Wear Valleys NHS Foundation Trust.
-I am interested broadly in Christian spirituality, as a spiritual director and as an Anglican priest, as well as from an academic perspective.
-I have taught on the north east England Spiritual Direction training course run jointly by Ushaw College & St Antony's Priory.
+I am interested broadly in Christian spirituality.
+I have taught on the north east England Spiritual Direction training course, which used to be run jointly by Ushaw College & St Antony's Priory.

-My most recent book, The Philokalia and the Inner Life, is concerned with theological and psychotherapeutic engagement with the nature of mental well-being.
+My most recent monograph, The Philokalia and the Inner Life, is concerned with theological and psychotherapeutic engagement with the nature of mental well-being.
 The Philokalia is an anthology of eastern Christian texts spanning the 4th to the 15th centuries.
 It offers important insights into the mental world of thoughts and prayer.
+Books that I have edited include, most recently, Spirituality, Theology & Mental Health, SCM, 2013.

 - Cook, C. C. H. (2011).
 The Philokalia and the Inner Life: On Passions and Prayer.
 Cambridge: James Clarke.